SAP Fiori for SAP S/4HANA – Where to find App-specific settings for SAP Fiori apps

 - TIP: There is also a companion SAP Fiori app Default Settings for Users that is used by your procurement expert or administrator to preset the defaults, and control certain settings that cannot be changed by individual users, such as which shopping catalogs users can access.

-My Inbox has 2 app-specific features in the User Actions menu (or Me Area pane):
+My Inbox has some additional app-specific features in the User Actions menu (or Me Area pane):

 - Manage My Substitutes – assign/delete substitutes for yourself